Wohou/Wohou/README.md

 - 👋 Hi, I’m @Wohou, french Epitech Student
-- I like to work on projects when I have time and cool idea, but I lack of both...
+- I like to work on projects when I have time and cool idea.